 More than 80 percent of the waterways tested in the United States reveal traces of common medications that can directly affect aquatic organisms.
-Water treatment plants are limited in their ability to remove medications from waste water.
+Water treatment plants are limited in their ability in removing medications from waste water.
 Medications are considered hazardous waste and should not to be flushed down drains or put in the garbage.

 Home storage and improper disposal of unused or expired medications can result in accidental poisonings, drug diversion or abuse and environmental contamination.

 Pharmaceutical Drop-off Locations in Sunnyvale

-The City of Sunnyvale offers residents no-cost disposal of their unwanted medications at any of the six Sunnyvale Fire Stations where station personnel are authorized to accept them.
+The City of Sunnyvale offers residents no-cost disposal of their unwanted medications at any of the six Sunnyvale Fire Stations when station personnel are present to accept them.
+Pills and blister packs should be sealed in a zip-lock bag.
+Black out names and medical information on any tubes or bottles.
+Pill bottles and lids are recyclable in container recycling carts.

 |Fire Station #1